 - Taylor, Mark C., 1980, Journeys to Selfhood: Hegel & Kierkegaard, Berkeley, Los Angeles, London: University of California Press.

-- Theunissen, Michael, 2005, Kierkegaard's Concept of Despair, translated by Barbara Harshav and Helmut Illbruck, Princeton University Press.
+- Theunissen, Michael, 2005, Kierkegaard’s Concept of Despair, Barbara Harshav and Helmut Illbruck (trans.), Princeton: Princeton University Press.

 - Walsh, Sylvia, 1994, Living Poetically: Kierkegaard’s Existential Aesthetics, University Park, Pennsylvania: Pennsylvania State University Press.